openthread/ot-br-posix/README.md

 - Build and configure OTBR

 ...then [openthread.io](https://openthread.io/guides/border_router) is the place for you.

+> Note: For users in China, end-user documentation is available at [openthread.google.cn](https://openthread.google.cn/guides/border-router).

 If you're interested in contributing to OpenThread Border Router, read on.